smarter-sh/community/github-management/README.md

 ## GitHub Administration Team

-In order to manage the various organizations that the Kubernetes project owns, we have a GitHub Administration team that is responsible for carrying out the various tasks.
+In order to manage the various organizations that the Smarter project owns, we have a GitHub Administration team that is responsible for carrying out the various tasks.